 How the Elegant Peacock Influences Modern Trends

-- Renewed interest in colour after years of minimalism.
+- A renewed interest in richer colour palettes following years of minimalism

 Conclusion